Geoff Brabham: Stock car racing

 Brabham took two race victories in the International Race of Champions stock car series (1992 and 1993), both at Michigan.
 He made his only NASCAR Winston Cup Series start at the first ever Brickyard 400 at Indianapolis in 1994, driving for Michael Kranefuss.
 Brabham crashed in the second half of the race.

 Personal life

 He is the son of three-time Formula One World Champion Jack Brabham.
 He has two younger brothers; Gary and David.
 Geoff teamed with David to win the 1997 Bathurst 1000 in a BMW, becoming the only brothers to have combined to win the race.
 Although the most successful of the second generation of racing Brabhams, unlike his siblings he did not compete in World Championship Formula One.

 Married to Roseina Brabham, a multi-time jet-ski champion, Brabham has retired from competition himself to focus on his son Matthew's racing career.
-After a successful karting career, Matthew moved into international open-wheel racing and the Road to Indy ladder; he is also a two-time Stadium Super Trucks champion.
+After a successful karting career, Matthew moved into international open-wheel racing and the Road to Indy ladder; he is also a three-time Stadium Super Trucks champion.